[thrive_headline_focus title=”35 PDU’s – Project Management Institute – PDU Guidance” orientation=”left”]

 Make sure you keep a hold of any assessments showing you successfully completed the course just in case PMI has any questions while reviewing your application.”

-My PMP Primer has been designed to meet the FULL PMBOK Syllabus and to cover all the Process Groups and Knowledge Areas.
+My PMP Masterclass has been designed to meet the FULL PMBOK Syllabus and to cover all the Process Groups and Knowledge Areas.
 It also includes the Professional Development aspects of PMBOK.
-To test your full understanding, the PMP Primer includes 840 sample PMP Exam questions and answers.
+To test your full understanding, the PMP Masterclass includes 840 sample PMP Exam questions and answers.

 So earn your 35 PDU’s by investing in my Primer HERE!